Fossj117/fossj117.github.io/_posts/2021-04-21-technocratic-assumptions.md

 When I had just come out of the world of building digital technologies I had ideas that were in many ways consonant with Tim's.
 I had been working in a role where I was myself a technocrat, concerned with the "right management" of a digital platform market.
 When I left that space for an academic path, intending to focus on broader questions in technology policy, I took with me many of the implicit governance assumptions that I'd internalized as a data scientists.

 In short, I felt that governance of digital platforms through data (experiments etc.) was largely appropriate on some level, though perhaps with a broader set of more socially-oriented goals in mind.
+For example, in my first stint at [the Berkman Klein Center](https://cyber.harvard.edu/), I can remember reading and being excited about so-called "Regulation 2.0" ideas (see, for example,[1](https://scholarship.law.vanderbilt.edu/jetlaw/vol19/iss1/4/), and [2](https://medium.com/@nickgrossman/regulation-the-internet-way-636461a9ff77)) along these lines[^1].

-I did have some seeds of anti-technocracy, though -- I remember a conversation with B and T and others about the lack of democratic input by platform participants into the various governance / design decisions that we were making.
+Throught my time in the tech world, I did have some serious seeds of anti-technocracy, though -- in my prior work, I can remember having conversations with various colleagues about the lack of democratic input by platform participants into the various governance / design decisions that we were making, and so on.

 Still, in listening to O'Reilly, I noticed how much my views have evolved.
 Here is the question that I typed out to put to Tim (though I did not submit it):